Why Data Engineers Are Failing AI Interviews in 2026

 Human recruiters still filter candidates, but AI pre-scoring now controls which candidates ever reach them.

 75% of job seekers report being ghosted after an interview.
 Candidate ghosting hit a 3-year peak in March 2026, with 53% of job seekers ghosted in the last year.
-But here's the part that actually matters for DEs: 66% of job seekers report feeling ghosted specifically by AI systems that provide zero rejection feedback.
+The part that actually matters for DEs: 66% of job seekers report feeling ghosted specifically by AI systems that provide zero rejection feedback.

 The mechanism is simple and brutal.
-You do a phone screen with a human.
-It goes well.
-You do a technical assessment on HackerRank or a similar platform.
-You solve all the test cases.
-You feel good.
+A phone screen with a human goes well.
+A technical assessment on HackerRank or a similar platform passes all test cases.
 Then silence.
-What happened?
-The AI scored your response on structure, keyword alignment, and pattern matching against an expected solution shape.
-Your semantically correct answer didn't match the expected syntax.
-You got filtered before anyone on the hiring team ever saw your submission.
+The AI scored the response on structure, keyword alignment, and pattern matching against an expected solution shape.
+A semantically correct answer that didn’t match the expected syntax got filtered before anyone on the hiring team ever saw the submission.

 Traditional execution accuracy achieves only 74–90% correlation with test suite accuracy, and the gap gets worse on harder multi-table queries.
 Exactly the kind of queries data engineers write in interviews.